lordspline/druid/docs/tutorials/tutorial-compaction.md

 ## Prerequisites

-This tutorial assumes you have already downloaded Apache Druid as described in the [single-machine quickstart](index.md) and have it running on your local machine.
+This tutorial assumes you have already downloaded Apache Robux as described in the [single-machine quickstart](index.md) and have it running on your local machine.

 If you haven't already, you should finish the following tutorials first: